UMASS LOWELL EARNS WEEKEND SWEEP AGAINST BOSTON UNIVERSITY WITH 3-1 WIN

-Junior forward Joseph Pendenza had a goal and an assist for the River Hawks
+Junior forward Joseph Pendenza scores goal and assist for River Hawks

 LOWELL, Mass. - Sophomore F Scott Wilson (Oakville Ont.) and junior D Chad Ruhwedel (San Diego, Calif.) each had goals, while junior F Joseph Pendenza (Wilmington, Mass.) had a goal and an assist as No. 12/12 UMass Lowell defeated No. 13/15 Boston University, 3-1, Saturday night in a Hockey East battle in front of 5,979 at the Tsongas Arena.

 The win was UMass Lowell's fourth straight as it improved to 18-9-2 overall (12-8-2 in Hockey East) and clinched a place in the Hockey East Tournament.
 The River Hawks, who travel to Boston College on Tuesday, (7:00), can finish no lower than seventh place.

 Boston University slipped to 14-14-2 overall and 11-9-2 in Hockey East.

 UMass Lowell outshot the Terrier 39-16, including 15-3 in the third period.

 Freshman G Connor Hellebuyck (Commerce, Mich.) stopped 15 shots en route to his ninth straight victory.
 Hellebuyck is 10-0-0 in his last 11 appearances (10-1-0 overall).